+The maximum value for this option is resolver-query-timeout minus one second.
 The minimum value, 0, causes a cached (stale) RRset to be immediately returned if it is available while still attempting to refresh the data in cache.
+RFC 8767 recommends a value of 1800 (milliseconds).